Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Model formulation and analytical approximations

 Inserting the Master equation \eqref{eq:master-step} with the transition rates in Eqs.\,\eqref{eq:ratebirth}-\eqref{eq:ratedeath} into the definition for the time derivative of the mean number of particles in each spatial cell, Eq.\,\eqref{DFE}, we obtain

 where we have used the constraint that $\langle N_{ij} \rangle \geq 0$ $\forall ij$ and thus the probability of states with a negative number of particles, and the transition rates into them, must be zero.
-Finally, defining a scaled density of individuals, $n(\mathbf{x}_{ij})=N_{ij}g\,/\,b\mathrm{d}x^2$, and time $\tau = b t$ we obtain a partial differential equation for a population density field
+Finally, defining a scaled density of individuals, $n(\mathbf{x}_{ij})=N_{ij}g\,/\,b\mathrm{d}x^2$, and time, $\tau = b t$, we obtain a partial differential equation for a population density field

 where we have omitted the time dependence on the right side.
-Notice that, similarly to what we obtained in the spatial moment dynamics equations in Section \ref{subsec:SMD}, Eq.\,\eqref{eq:denscorr} does not provide a closed description for the dynamics of the population density because it also includes its spatial covariance.
+We now define the total number of plants in the population as $N=\frac{b}{g}\int\langle n(\mathbf{x})\rangle\,\mathrm{d}\mathbf{x}=Z_{1}\times L^{2}$.
+For a homogeneous (or well-mixed) population, the total number of plants in the population is denoted by $N_\mathrm{h}=(b-d)/g$.
+Notice that, similarly to what we obtained in the spatial moment dynamics equations in Section \ref{subsec:SMD}, Eq.\,\eqref{eq:denscorr} does not provide a closed description for the dynamics of the population density, as it also includes its spatial covariance.
 We could write an equation for the dynamics of this spatial covariance and perform a moment closure approximation, as we did with the spatial moment dynamics equations.
 This approach is now much more complicated because the plant density is a field rather than a scalar quantity obtained from a spatial average.
-Therefore, we explore two alternative ways of treating these spatial correlations.
+Thus, a closure approximation is needed to obtain a closed equation for the average density field.